Faheem1011/Pixcident/README.md

   - `public/favicon.png` referenced in `index.html` as the favicon
   - `public/assets/` contains site imagery (portfolio, team, renders)
 - Integration:
-  - Logo is loaded with `fetchpriority="high"` to improve LCP
+  - Logo is loaded with `fetchPriority="high"` to improve LCP
   - Portfolio and modal images use `loading="lazy"` and `decoding="async"`
   - Images are referenced via absolute paths (e.g., `/assets/<file>`) for Vite